OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 The OpenMDAO algorithms use the sparsity patterns for the partial derivatives given by the :ref:`declare_partials <feature_sparse_partials>` calls from all of the components in your model.
-So you should :ref:`specify the sparsity of the partial derivatives<feature_sparse_partials>` of your components in order to make it possible to find a more optimal automatic coloring for your model.
+So you should :ref:`specify the sparsity of the partial derivatives<feature_sparse_partials>` of your components in order to make it possible to find a better automatic coloring for your model.

 Dynamic Coloring